saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-24-juniper-pyez-example-class.md

         return ret
 </pre>

 The subclass now has an extra method that can 'dictify' the BGP summary information that we think is interesting with the key / values that we like to work with.
-Working with the <b>JunosDevice</b> class is no different then working with the <b>Device</b> class.
+Working with the <b>JunosDevice</b> class is no different than working with the <b>Device</b> class.
 The following <b>test_juniper_class.py</b> is an example on how you could use it:

 <pre style="font-size:12px">
 from juniper_class import JunosDevice